Kotlin/kotlin-spec/src/kotlin.core/builtins.md

 ### Built-in integer types

 There are several built-in class types that represent signed integer numbers of different bit size.
-Unlike some other languages, Kotlin does not have a built-in infinite-length integer number class.
-Kotlin also does not currently define any built-in unsigned integer number types.
+Kotlin does not have a built-in infinite-length integer number class.
+Kotlin also does not currently define any built-in unsigned integer number types (TODO: Kotlin 1.3 does).
 The signed integer number types are:

 * `kotlin.Int`
 * `kotlin.Short`